-If your staff are client/customer facing you will need to consider what is appropriate dress and if you need or want to be prescriptive about tattoos, piercings, facial hair (with the trend for very bushy beards continuing) and normal hair.
+If your staff are client/customer facing, you’ll need to consider what constitutes appropriate dress and if you need or want to be prescriptive about tattoos, piercings, facial hair (with the bushy beard trend continuing) and normal hair.

-Many employers have a relaxed dress code policy now and generally staff prefer this.
+Many employers have a relaxed dress code policy now, and generally staff prefer this.
 However, more ‘formal’ industries, for example finance and retail, may take appearance more seriously and/or provide a full or part uniform – especially in client/customer facing roles.

 What about tattoos, piercings, and facial hair?

-However, employees who genuinely have piercing or tattoos (or temporary henna art) as a manifestation of their religion or belief, may be able to seek a claim for discrimination on the grounds of religion or belief, if they were forced to cover up their art or piercing, or were refused a job, or were dismissed because of it.
+However, employees who genuinely have piercing or tattoos (or temporary henna art) as a manifestation of their religion or belief, may be able to seek a claim for discrimination on the grounds of religion or belief, if they were forced to cover up their art or piercing, were refused a job, or were dismissed because of it.

-What about facial hair?
-Aside from religious reasons (explained above) Employers should be able to implement a grooming policy requesting that beards, sideburns and moustaches are kept trimmed and groomed and kept clean (free from food!).
+Aside from religious reasons (explained above), employers should be able to implement a grooming policy requesting that beards, sideburns and moustaches are kept trimmed, groomed and cleaned.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.

 Please note that the advice given on this website and by our Advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
 It can also not be seen as specific advice for individual cases.
 Please also note that there are differences in legislation in Northern Ireland.